DataIntellectTech/q-REST/User_Guide.md

         }
     ]

-If a user fails to provide the correct parameters to the rest service an error will be thrown:
+If a user fails to provide the correct parameters to the q-REST service an error will be thrown:

 #### Invalid Function Request
     {